sisso/rust-mud/mud-domain/readme.md

 # TODO

+- when mob is killed, complete remove from all collections
+- move mob to location
+- move items to location
+- move portal to locations?
-- player login and logut
+- player login and logoutt
 - How to remove entity? from all components?
 - fix spawn
 - command inv